 Selecting a fee region

 Note: Existing members in code 12 or 14 doing an elective in a province other than their province of training continue to select the fee region where they are registered in a training program.
-They must hold licence/registration in the province of the elective and are required to notify the CMPA in advance of the elective.
+They must hold licence/registration in the province of the elective and are no longer required to notify the CMPA in advance of the elective.
 There is an exception for new members requesting short-term membership in TOW code 12 (to do an elective).
 These new members must select the fee region where they are doing the elective (not the region where they are registered in a training program, although it can be the same).